-Currently, The Phoenix Community Learning Center offers professional development for parents on the second Saturday of every month.
-The purpose of the workshops is to help increase each parent's knowledge of their children's education and provide instruction on how to be an effective advocate for their children.
-In addition, there are special events offered throughout the school year (Open House, Bring Your Parent to School Day, Parents Take the Test Day, etc.) that provide opportunities for parents to meet with teachers and administrators to voice their opinions and offer suggestions for programs they would like to see offered at The Phoenix Community Learning Center.
+Currently, the Phoenix Community Learning Center offers a form of professional development for parents on the second Saturday of every month.
+The purpose of the workshops is to help increase each parents' knowledge of their children's education and provide instruction on how to be effective advocates for their children.
+In addition, there are special events offered throughout the school year (Open House, Bring Your Parent to School Day, Parents Take the Test Day, etc.) that provide opportunities for parents to meet with teachers and administrators to voice their opinions and offer suggestions for programs they would like to see offered at the Phoenix Community Learning Center.
 Most importantly, The Phoenix Community Learning Center maintains an open-door policy inviting parents to visit their children's classrooms during the school day.
 The combination of training, enrichment programs, and the school's open-door policy are all effective tools in sustaining parent engagement.